kamcode1/alx-airbnb-database/README.md

 A Payment is tied to a single Booking.

+🧩 Feature Breakdown
+Below are the main features implemented in the backend of the Airbnb Clone project.
+Each feature contributes to the functionality and user experience of the booking platform.

+🔐 User Management
+Enables user registration, login, authentication, and profile updates.
+Distinguishes between guests and hosts, with role-based access to relevant features (e.g., property listing for hosts, booking for guests).

+🏠 Property Management
+Allows hosts to create, update, and delete property listings.
+Each listing includes details like title, description, location, photos, and pricing — ensuring hosts can showcase their properties effectively.

+📅 Booking System
+Handles the reservation process for guests.
+Users can check availability, make bookings, and view booking history.
+This feature ensures that dates are managed accurately and prevents double-booking.

+💳 Payment Integration
+Processes payments securely for confirmed bookings.
+Tracks transaction status, amount, and method to provide a reliable record for both the guest and platform.

+⭐ Review System
+Enables guests to leave reviews and ratings for properties after a stay.
+Reviews enhance trust and help future users make informed booking decisions.

+🔍 Search and Filter
+Supports property search by location, availability, price range, and other filters.
+Improves the discoverability of listings and enhances the user browsing experience.

+🛡️ Security and Authentication
+Implements user authentication (e.g., JWT), password hashing, and authorization layers.
+Ensures that sensitive data is protected and only authorized users can access specific actions.

+🔄 API & CI/CD Automation
+RESTful and GraphQL APIs provide structured communication between frontend and backend.
+Automated CI/CD pipelines (via GitHub Actions and Docker) ensure reliable deployments and code quality.

 🔗 Repository
 This is the official repository for the Airbnb Clone backend project under the ALX SE program.